On the cluster admission problem for cloud computing: Preliminaries

 We consider a single cluster in a cloud computing center.
-A cluster consists of $c$ {\em cores} that are available to perform work. $c$ is also called the cluster's \emph{capacity}.
-These cores are used by {\em deployments}, i.e. interdependent workloads that use one or more cores.
-The set of deployments currently on the cluster is denoted by $X$, and each deployment $x\in X$ is assigned a number of cores $C^x$.
-Any core that is assigned to a deployment is called \emph{active}, while the remainder are {\em inactive}.
-All inactive cores are assumed to be ready to be assigned and become active at any time.\footnote{While this is an abstraction, effects that make inactive cores become unavailable, such as hardware failure or capacity reserved for maintenance, are independent of the cluster admission policy.
-They therefore do not affect the relative efficiency of policies and don't need to be modeled. }

-The exact placement of cores inside the cluster is not taken into account at this level and in consequence we do not model the grouping of cores into VMs.
+A cluster consists of $c$ {\em cores} that are available to perform work, also called the cluster's \emph{capacity}.
+These cores are used by {\em deployments}, i.e., interdependent workloads that use one or more cores.
+The set of deployments currently in the cluster is denoted by $X$, and each deployment $x\in X$ is assigned a number of cores $C^x$.
+Any core that is assigned to a deployment is called \emph{active}, while the remainder are called {\em inactive}.\footnote{We assume that inactive cores can become active at any time.
+This means that features such as hardware failure or capacity reserved for maintenance are not modeled.
+This is a reasonable simplification, as they do not significantly affect the relative utilization of policies.} We do not model the exact placement of cores inside the cluster and in consequence we also do not model the grouping of cores into VMs.

 A deployment can request to {\em scale out}, i.e., increase its number of active cores.
 Each such request is for one or more additional cores and must be accepted whenever activating the requested number of cores would not make the cluster run over capacity.
 Following current practice, scale out requests must be granted entirely or not at all.
-Deployments may also stop using some of their cores over time and these cores then become inactive.
+Deployments may shut down some of their cores over time and these cores then become inactive.
 A deployment {\em dies} when its number of active cores becomes zero.
-It can also die spontaneously, instantly making all of its cores inactive.
-Intuitively this models a decision by a user to shut down the deployment.\footnote{We model death as permanent because with no active cores any future request could be assigned to a different cluster.}
+This can happen in two ways.
+First, it can die by successively shutting down one core after another until reaching zero active cores.
+Second, it can die spontaneously by shutting down all of its cores at once; intuitively this models a decision by a user to kill the deployment.\footnote{We model death as permanent because with no active cores any future request could be assigned to a different cluster.}